AdguardTeam/AdGuardMV3/README.md

 For change filters list, go to 'src/common/constants/filters.ts'

 For a single test:
-1. Run `yarn filters сonvert`
+1. Run `yarn filters convert`
 2. Run `yarn dev chrome`
-3. Reload extension on the `browser://extensions/`
+3. Reload extension on the `chrome://extensions/`

 If you want to continuous edit&test filters after that, you can do different:
 1. Run `yarn dev chrome --watch`
 2. In second terminal, but the same root project directory run `yarn filters conver` right after you done with editing filters and want to test results
-3. Reload extension on the `browser://extensions/`
+3. Reload extension on the `chrome://extensions/`

 ### List of id's and name's of static filters:
 1. Russian